| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 n_loops |

-Number of times to run the |
+Number of times to call |

 cores |

-Number of cores to use in parallel.
-More cores should speed up the process. |
+Number of processor cores to use in parallel.
+More cores typically reduce total time. |

 quiet |